 We can't wait to connect with you!

 International students and international student advisors join us every fall to explore our beautiful campus, learn about Western's outstanding academic programs, connect with staff from Admissions and the International Student and Scholar Services, and hear first hand about the experiences of current international students.
 International Connections Day will take place on Friday, November 4.
-More information will be available soon, and we look forward to seeing you there!

 To schedule a personal visit or for questions about International Connections Day, contact Jeanne Gaffney at (360) 650-3966 or firstname.lastname@example.org.

 11:00 a.m. - 12:00 p.m.
 Admissions Information Session

 Learn about Western, the international student application process and general admission information